Anna Kavan: As Anna Kavan

+After her return to the UK, Kavan began treatment with the German psychiatrist Karl Theodor Bluth.
+They shared an unconventional relationship, with Bluth becoming Kavan's close friend, creative collaborator, and doctor until his death in 1964.
+He also managed her heroin addiction, and supplied her with the drug.
+Bluth regularly dedicated poetry, writings, and drawings to Kavan.
+The drawings were often sexual in nature, and though there were tensions between Bluth's wife and Kavan as a result of her disapproval of their closeness, there is no evidence that their relationship ever became physical.
+Together, Bluth and Kavan co-wrote the allegorical satire, The Horse's Tale, published in 1949 by Gaberbocchus Press.

+It was Bluth who arranged for Kavan to be treated by pioneering psychiatrist and existential psychologist Ludwig Binswanger at his Swiss clinic, the Sanatorium Bellevue (1857–1980).
+Her time at the clinic centered around treating her psychological problems and finding a cure for heroin addiction.
+This was unsuccessful.

-Kavan continued to undergo sporadic inpatient treatments for heroin addiction and in her later years in London lived as a virtual recluse.
+Kavan continued to undergo sporadic in-patient treatments for heroin addiction and in her later years in London she lived as a virtual recluse.
 She enjoyed a late triumph in 1967 with her novel Ice, inspired by her time in New Zealand and the country's proximity to the inhospitable frozen landscape of Antarctica.
 The original manuscript was titled The Cold World.
 When her publisher Peter Owen sent Kavan his initial response, neither rejecting nor accepting her text, he described it as a cross between Kafka and The Avengers.
-This post-apocalyptic novel brought critical acclaim.
-It is her best-known novel, still puzzling the reader for its strangeness and nowadays rather introduced as a slipstream novel than a science fiction one.
+Ice brought Kavan critical acclaim and it is her best-known novel, known for its strangeness, disturbing imagery, portrayals of violence and war, and slipstream writing style.

-The first six of her novels gave little indication of the experimental and disturbing nature of her later work published after her detox treatment.
-Asylum Piece definitely heralded the new style and content of Kavan's writing.
-Her development of "nocturnal language". involved the lexicon of dreams and addiction, mental instability and alienation.
-She has been compared to Djuna Barnes, Virginia Woolf, and Sylvia Plath.
-Brian Aldiss described her as Kafka's sister.
-Anaïs Nin was an admirer and unsuccessfully pursued a correspondence with Kavan.

-Death and legacy

-Although popularly supposed to have died of heroin overdose, Kavan died of heart failure at her home in Kensington and was found dead on 5 December 1968.
-The previous night she had failed to attend a reception in honor of Anaïs Nin at the home of her London-based publisher Peter Owen.
+Although popularly supposed to have died of a heroin overdose, Kavan died of heart failure at her home in Kensington and was found dead on December 5, 1968.
+The previous night she had failed to attend a reception in honor of author Anaïs Nin at the home of her London-based publisher Peter Owen.